Rhapsody/frameworkDemoJava/README.md

 ```

 * Maximum level provides a Response object after making the API call.
 Use this in cases where no manual configuration is needed.
+This requires the
+  least amount of code in a test.

 Example:
 ```java